 The tone is immediately changed.
 The lack of hard periods and the "hands up" emoji connote praise and a more casual chat.
 In the right context, emojis thus make it easy to convey emotion.
 For any naysayers—there’s nothing unprofessional about being clear and succinct.

-While emojis might not necessarily be the best choice for your next sales deck, they can certainly offer yet another creative way for internal communications to connect with all of your people worldwide. 🌎
+Emojis might not necessarily be the best choice for your next sales deck.
+But when it comes to internal communication ideas, they do offer yet another creative way to connect with all of your people worldwide. 🌎